Cancer Genetics Program

 What the Cancer Genetics Program Can Offer You

-Our goal is to help identify individuals and families with a hereditary predisposition to cancer.
-Our hope is that by offering personalized risk assessment and management recommendations, it will empower patients to take action to reduce their cancer risk and potentially prevent cancer in their family.
-We offer the following services to our patients and their families:
+Our mission is to help identify individuals and families with a hereditary predisposition to cancer.
+Through personalized risk assessment and management recommendations, we hope to empower patients to take action to reduce their cancer risk and potentially prevent cancer in their family.
+We offer our patients and their families the following services:

-- A comprehensive assessment of your medical and family cancer history
+- Comprehensive assessment of your medical and family cancer history

 - Clinical genetic testing as appropriate

 - Interpretation of genetic test results